-Finally, a research to model environmental parameters in field conditions that play a crucial role in plant development was conducted.
-Application of machine learning methods for modeling of the spatial distribution of highly variable environmental parameters was proposed.
-The proposed techniques improve current state-of-the-art results on modeling of environmental parameters.
+Finally, it was conducted a research to model environmental parameters in field conditions that play a crucial role in plant development.
+It was proposed to apply machine learning methods for modeling of the spatial distribution of highly variable environmental parameters.
+The proposed techniques improve current state-of-theart results on modeling of environmental parameters.
 Noteworthy, the approaches initially developed for open systems could be relevant for greenhouses as well, as they can be easily transferred to artificial systems.

-To sum up, all the proposed and evaluated data-driven and hybrid techniques showed high accuracy, universality, and robustness for solving plant growth assessment and modeling tasks.
+To sum up, all the proposed and evaluated data-driven and hybrid techniques showed high accuracy, universality, and robustness for solving growth assessment and modeling tasks.
 These methods are highly useful for industrial applications.
 The developed experimental setups and the collected relevant datasets could be used in further evaluation of newly appeared methods for growth dynamics assessment and prediction.